 This work was made in partial fulfillment of the Master of Arts in Photography qualification at the Belfast School of Art, Ulster University.
 It was exhibited at the Belfast Exposed Gallery as part of the Belfast Photo Festival from June 2nd to July 15th 2022.

-The project was chosen by Ben Harman, Director of Stills Gallery Edinburgh, as one of his MA/MFA selections for Source Magazine's showcase for emerging photographic talent in 2022.
+The project was chosen by Ben Harman, then Director of Stills Gallery Edinburgh, as one of his MA/MFA selections for Source Magazine's showcase for emerging photographic talent in 2022.

 https://www.source.ie/graduate/2022/selection1_ma.php